B1GB0SS0P/DockerTester/README.md

-# SCVU Model Testing Platform - Setup Guide
+# Model Testing Platform - Setup Guide

 This guide will help you set up the SCVU Model Testing Platform with Docker container management capabilities.